YunoHost-Apps/cops_ynh/README.md

 * Work in progress

-* Designed to work best with OwnCloud our NextCloud
+* Designed to work best with OwnCloud or NextCloud

 * Creates an OPDS and HTML server based on a Calibre folder stored in Owncloud or NextCloud